Who we are

 Sully Sailing Club is a small friendly club dedicated to dinghy and cat sailors, located in Sully Bay, near Cardiff, South Wales.
 We have a small modern Clubhouse with disabled access, hot showers, and a club lounge but, alas, no bar.
 We also have what we claim to be the longest slipway in the Bristol Channel, which allows us to sail at virtually any state of the tide.
-We welcome windsurfers and canoeists, but the only power-boats allowed in the club are our own safety boats.
+We welcome windsurfers and canoeists, but the only power-boats allowed in the club are our own patrol boats.

 Probably the home of the longest slipway in the Bristol Channel.